VAMDC/Standards/doc/source/dataModel/vamdcxsams/appXSAMSProc.rst

 ======  =====================   =====================================================================================
 Code     Name                          Description
 ======  =====================   =====================================================================================
-sure    Reflection              The elastic or inelastic reflection of a reactant from a surface suem    Emission or erosion     Any form of erosion of a surface,
+sore    Reflection              The elastic or inelastic reflection of a reactant from a surface soem    Emission or erosion     Any form of erosion of a surface,
-                                e.g., physical or chemical sputtering, etching, sublimation, emission of particle or macroscopic pieces, desorption, secondary electron emission sudp    Deposition              Absorption of particles by a surface, sticking, surface implantation such    Change                  Change of the composition or properties of a surface induced by any reactant sope    Penetration             The penetration of a reactant into a solid, characterized by the change of energy, e.g., stopping, straggling, energy loss, range, charge state equilibrium, or
+                                e.g., physical or chemical sputtering, etching, sublimation, emission of particle or macroscopic pieces, desorption, secondary electron emission sodp    Deposition              Absorption of particles by a surface, sticking, surface implantation soch    Change                  Change of the composition or properties of a surface induced by any reactant sope    Penetration             The penetration of a reactant into a solid, characterized by the change of energy, e.g., stopping, straggling, energy loss, range, charge state equilibrium, or